firetreedesign/hey-notify/readme.txt

 2. Hey Notify Settings Page

 == Changelog ==

+= 2.1.1 =
+* Fixed an issue that caused Slack notifications to not send.

 = 2.1.0 =
 * Microsoft Teams support has been removed due to changes with Office 365 connectors.